 Famous For Being Funny

-After the near-death experience, I quit marketing entirely.
+After the near-death experience, I (mostly) quit marketing as a profession.

 I had tried to quit marketing after the book came out, but then my family got wiped out financially from Hurricane Sandy.
 In the Fall of 2012, I took every gig I could get in order to help them, which is why I was traveling around the world in the first place.